bermanmaxim/Enet-PyTorch/README.md

 Fork based on [convert_torch_to_pytorch](https://github.com/clcarwin/convert_torch_to_pytorch) and adapted for image segmentation with [ENet](https://github.com/e-lab/ENet-training) in PyTorch.

 ## Conversion from torch ENet
-* Convert the source Enet trained model in PyTorch from GPU to CPU weights
+* Convert the source torch7 trained model from `cutorch/cudnn` weights to `CPU` weights for conversion:

 ```bash
 $ th convert_torch_gpu_to_cpu.lua -model model-best.net
 saved cpu-model-best.net
 ```

-* Convert the lua model to a pytorch script and state dict.
+* Convert the lua model to a pytorch script and state dict:

 ```bash
 $ python convert_torch.py --model cpu-model-best.net --output enet_pytorch